Optimal prediction for radiative transfer: A new perspective on moment closure: Conditional Expectations

 The construction of measures on spaces of functions uses the characteristic functional.
 Formally, all expressions from the finite-dimensional case generalize to the infinite-dimensional case.
 There are some mathematical subtleties related to this construction.
 For the interested reader, we collect these in this section.

-Following \cite{HidaKuoPotthoffStreit1993,BerezanskyKondratiev1995}, we construct measures on the dual $S'$ of a Hilbert space $S$ of functions.
+Following \cite{HidaKuoPotthoffStreit1993, BerezanskyKondratiev1995}, we construct measures on the dual $S'$ of a Hilbert space $S$ of functions.
 This construction is based on the Bochner-Minlos theorem.
 Its key assumption is that $S$ is nuclear, i.e.\ the identity in $S$ is of Hilbert-Schmidt type.
 In that case, the three conditions from above on a characteristic functional are necessary and sufficient for the existence of a corresponding measure.
 The proof uses a sequence of finite-dimensional measures and Bochner's theorem.
-The following construction of a nuclear Hilbert space serves our latter purposes. \begin{defn} Let $\mat{A}$ be a positive definite infinite matrix such that
+The following construction of a nuclear Hilbert space serves our latter purposes. \begin{defn} Let $\mat{A}$ be a symmetric positive definite infinite matrix (i.e.\ all finite submatrices are symmetric positive definite) such that

 and let $V$ be a Hilbert space.
 We define the Hilbert space $l^2_A(V)$, consisting of an infinite vector of elements of $V$, by the inner product